TEAM

 Microsoft Clarity Data Review

-5 In-Depth Interviews with Elite Customers (earning an income >AED50,000)
+5 In-Depth Interviews with Elite Customers (earning a monthly income >AED50,000)

-Why Elite only?
+Why Elite first?

 Elite customers were harder to recruit at scale and wouldn't be accessible through a survey.

-100 Survey Responses from Mass Customers (earning an income >AED5,000)
+100 Survey Responses from Mass Customers (earning a monthly income >AED5,000)

 KEY INSIGHTS